Federal Assault Weapons Ban: Efforts at renewal

 On March 23, 2021, President Joe Biden proposed a new ban on assault weapons after the 2021 Atlanta spa shootings and 2021 Boulder shooting both occurred in the previous week.
-In 2022, Biden broadened his position to support a ban on all semiautomatic weapons, despite semi-automatic firearms constituting 50 percent of all new firearms bought annually.

 On July 29, 2022, the House of Representatives narrowly voted in favor of passing new sweeping firearms restrictions, 217 in favor to 213 against.
+The bill went to the Senate where it lingered until expiring at the end of the term.